Rarst/toolbar-theme-switcher/README.md

 ## Frequently Asked Questions ##

-### I switched to broken theme!
+### I switched to a broken theme!

-Clear the cookies.
-Don't do it again.
+You can reset via special URL parameter `example.com?tts_reset` or by clearing browser’s cookies for the site.

 ### I don't want all themes to show...